-Discovery Yukon Lodgings - our History
+Discovery Yukon Lodgings History

 There were numerous copper mines in the surrounding mountains.
-Rafts and barges were built during the winter, to transport the excavated ore down the White River on the high water caused by spring break-up to Dawson City.
-The ore was then carried by sternwheeler down the Yukon River to Whitehorse.
-From there it went on the White Pass & Yukon Rail to Skagway.
-As you journey through the area, the reality of the time comes into focus as a coffeepot or harness is nestled in a tree branch twenty feet in the air!
-The items had been placed there for safe keeping and left behind as the owner continued his or her journey.
+Rafts and barges were built during the winter to transport the excavated ore down the White River to Dawson City on the high water caused by spring break-up.
+Then, a sternwheeler carried the ore down the Yukon River to Whitehorse.
+From there it went by rail on the White Pass & Yukon Route to Skagway.
+The large piece of copper on display outside the MacBride Museum in Whitehorse was sourced close to here.